Wikipedia article on Delhi riots refuses to include violence by Muslims

 As the North East Delhi continues to be under the grip of violence on the issue of Citizenship Amendment Act, a concerted effort has been taken by a section of media and left-liberal users on social media to portray the pro-CAA protestors and Hindus as the perpetrators of the riots.
-While both sides have indulged in violence and there is ample evidence of violence by Muslims and anti-ACC protesters, they are sought to be brushed aside and highlight only the violence by pro-CAA crowd.
+While both sides have indulged in violence and there is ample evidence of violence by Muslims and anti-CCA protesters, they are sought to be brushed aside and highlight only the violence by pro-CAA crowd.
 One of the most prominent examples of the same is a page on Wikipedia dedicated to the riots in North East Delhi this week, which is very obviously biased, where the moderators are actively removing content that shows the involvement of anti-CAA crowd in the riots.

 The Wikipedia article titled North East Delhi riots was created on Tuesday by a senior Wikipedia editor that hoes by the username DBigXray.
 When one visits the page, the first image one sees is the photo of BJP leader Kapil Mishra, not an image of the riots.
 Kapil Mishra gets a separate section titled ‘incitement’ in the article, where he has been blamed for starting the riots.